 Invasive species are often ecosystem engineers.
-Lacking natural predators or other factors to constrain them, these introduced species change their existing environment in ways that hold back
+Lacking natural predators or other factors to constrain them, these introduced species change the existing environment in ways that hold back the growth of the native ecosystem.

 Kudzu, the so-called "vine that ate the South," is an invasive species of plant that modified the environment of the southeastern United States.
 Kudzu regularly fights native species for space and nutrients.
 As it crowds out native species, kudzu limits the pollinators, insects and bird species that inhabit an area.